Xaghra vs Xewkija

 Living in Xewkija

 Xewkija is one of Gozo's oldest villages, sitting on a plateau between Victoria and the eastern coast.
 The village is dominated by the Rotunda of St. John the Baptist — a colossal church whose dome is visible from nearly every point on the island.
-At 74 metres in diameter, it is the third-largest unsupported dome in Europe, larger even than St. Peter's Basilica in diameter, and it serves as a landmark for sailors approaching Gozo from the east.
+At 74 metres in diameter, it is one of the largest unsupported domes in Europe, exceeding St. Peter's Basilica in diameter, and it serves as a landmark for sailors approaching Gozo from the east.
 The village has a quiet, traditional character with narrow streets of old stone houses radiating from the church square.
 Xewkija is believed to be the first settlement established outside Victoria after the arrival of the Knights of St. John, and its name derives from the Maltese word for thorny bushes that once covered the area.
 The village retains a strong agricultural identity, with surrounding fields producing fruit, vegetables, and grapes for local wine.
 Property in Xewkija offers some of the best value in Gozo.
 Traditional townhouses with original stone arches and internal courtyards can be found at prices well below the coast.
 Newer developments have appeared along the main road toward Mgarr harbour, but the village core remains authentically Gozitan.
 The location is strategic — equidistant from Victoria, Mgarr ferry terminal, and the beaches of Ramla Bay.

 Highlights